 Smaller localities may benefit from coordination with neighboring localities or regionally to manage the challenge of keeping building codes up to date while keeping codes relevant to local life-safety concerns by coordinating code update processes together to minimize stresses on limited resources and also ensuring consistency across similar built environments.
 Cities with a large stock of older housing units should consider adopting a housing rehabilitation code to streamline their redevelopment.

-- In Maricopa County, AZ, the Maricopa Association of Governments (MAG) serves as a regional planning agency and promotes cooperation among local jurisdictions.
+In Maricopa County, AZ, the Maricopa Association of Governments (MAG) serves as a regional planning agency and promotes cooperation among local jurisdictions.
 The MAG convenes a number of technical committees, including the Building Codes Committee, which makes recommendations on how building codes are developed, interpreted, and enforced in the region.
 The Committee is composed of voting members—building officials from local governments—and non-voting members, including representatives from the local home builders association.
 Members are encouraged to adopt the most current version of the standard national building code, but the Committee also regularly publishes a Building Code Amendments and Standards Manual with proposed amendments that address regional issues.
-See here for more details.
+Learn more about Maricopa’s building code.